 This Peach-Chipotle Baked Chicken with Coconut Rice is pure perfection!
 The spicy, sticky glaze is absolutely delicious!

 Peach and chipotle baked chicken with coconut rice is Ah-Mazing!
-It’s sweet and smoky and every bite is a party in your mouth.
-Sure to be a new forever favorite!
+It's sweet and smoky and every bite is a party in your mouth.
+Guaranteed to be a new family favorite!

 - 3 lbs boneless skinless chicken thighs